department-of-veterans-affairs/vets-website/src/platform/mhv/downtime/README.md

 The downtime implementation for My HealtheVet applications is based in part on the platform monitoring [`DowntimeNotification` implementation](/src/platform/monitoring/DowntimeNotification/containers/DowntimeNotification.jsx), and is intended to be passed to the `DowntimeNotification` component's render method.

+The Platform docs describe the overall [downtime notifications](https://depo-platform-documentation.scrollhelp.site/developer-docs/downtime-notifications) functionality.
+The MHV downtime implementation builds on and adapts the platform monitoring solution.

 ## Usage

 Import the `renderMHVDowntime` function and pass that to the `DowntimeNotification` component: